20221218

 Bakuchiol

-Another reason people love Vitamin C is that it just gives your skin a gorgeous glow.
+Another reason people love Vitamin C is because it just gives your skin a gorgeous glow.
 However, using an acid 2-3 times a week can also allow you to reap these rewards.
 Exfoliating acids work by removing dead skin cells to reveal a brighter, smoother complexion.
 We have AHAs such as glycolic acid (the strongest of the bunch), lactic acid (a little gentler and more hydrating) and mandelic acid (gentle and effective on hyperpigmentation).
 There are BHAs like salicylic acid, which are oil-soluble so get deep into the pores to clear out spot-causing bacteria.
 And PHAs like lactobionic acid and gluconolactate are gentler, more hydrating alternatives to AHAs.

 Contains 10% lactic acid for effective brightening and resurfacing